 What effect did scientific warnings about global warming have on you?

-Giving the human race 12 years to halve emissions seemed like a pretty stark deadline, and I felt compelled to bring this information into my work.
+Giving the human race 12 years to halve emissions seemed like a pretty stark deadline to me, especially as my son would turn 18 in 2030, and I felt compelled to bring this information into my work.
 I felt an urgent response to the IPCC report and as a pianist this resulted in writing a new recital.
 I wanted to put the piano and the environment together to see what would happen.

 Can you explain the narrative of 12 Years?

 This show is a journey for both the audience and my fictional characters.
 It begins with the deadline – what does 12 (now 10) years feel like?
-I weave news headlines about environmental changes into a story about Lara, an Extinction Rebellion activist and her much less political sister Fran.
+I weave news headlines and interviews about environmental changes into a story about Lara, an Extinction Rebellion activist and her much less political sister Fran.
 We listen into their phone conversations and their different responses to climate change.
 As the story unfolds, we go on the journey with Fran as her perceptions towards global warming begin to alter.
-I wanted to discuss environmental themes in a recital without being preachy.
+I wanted to discuss environmental themes (both climate-related and ecological) in a recital without being preachy.

 How is 12 Years structured?

 There are 12 tracks in the piece, which reflect the idea of a countdown to 2030.
 Each track has a different theme, and these include the Camp Fire, which blazed across California in 2018, destroying the town of Paradise.
-We hear the voices of survivors from this fire, which killed 85 people.
+We hear the voices of survivors from this fire as they escape, which killed 85 people.
 One track focuses on the sound of a melting glacier and the penultimate track features Greta Thunberg.
-I was interested in how her voice and the urgency of her speech has changed since her first TED talk.
-Finally we’re urged to consider how we feel, striving for hope and action.
-My intention is to bring climate change into an emotional space.
-1
+I was interested in how her voice and the urgency of her speech has changed since her first TED talk, with speeches at the DAVOS World Economic Forum and the UN.
+Finally, we’re urged to consider how we feel, striving for hope and action.
+My intention is to bring the climate and ecological emergency into an emotional space.

 Describe your Inside-Out piano.

-There are some amazing people joining you for post-show chats.
+There are some amazing people joining you for post-show Zoom chats.
 Tell us more about them.

 I am so thrilled with the guest speakers and their input is extremely valuable.
 Following an hour of listening and thinking, my audiences will be able to have an open conversation with the experts.
-Speakers include IPCC lead author Julia Steinberger, climate scientists Ed Hawkins (‘Show Your Stripes’), Richard Betts MBE, leader of Climate Impacts at the MET Office, and Richard Pancost, Director of the Cabot Institute.
-Anna Hughes leads the Flightfree campaign and Rupert Read is Extinction Rebellion’s spokesman.
+Speakers include Prof. Richard Betts MBE, leader of Climate Impacts at the MET Office, Prof Richard Pancost, Director of the Cabot Institute, Craig Hutton, Professor of Sustainability Science, University of Southampton, Dr Liz Bagshaw, School of Earth and Ocean Sciences, Cardiff University and Dr Sarah Mander from the Tyndall Centre for Climate Change Research.

 ‘Sounds of hope’ emerge towards the end of the performance.
 How hopeful are you that the global climate crisis can be averted?